vigneshuvi/SwiftCSVExport/README.md

 ## Features

-- Support swift 5 and latest Xcode
+- Support swift 4, 4.2 and 5 and latest Xcode
 - Able to give CSV file name, headers and rows using property keys.
 - Able to convert JSON string into CSV.
 - Able to Read the CSV file and convert to NSDictionary.